lino-framework/lino/docs/index.rst

 The Lino framework
 ==================

+Blabla.

 Welcome to the project homepage of the Lino framework.

 .. py2rst::